R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 ## Run what we've got so far

-We can apply the Gradle `application` plugin and set the `mainClassName` property [in the usual manner](https://docs.gradle.org/current/userguide/application_plugin.html#application_plugin) to let us run the host from the command line.
+Now everything should be ready to run the host from the command line.

-Now run `gradlew host:run` and it should print "Hello World!" backwards along with the security info as shown above.
+Run `gradlew host:run` and it should print "Hello World!" backwards along with the security info as shown above.

 !!! note
     If you are using Windows or macOS then please follow the instructions for your operating system, which you can find in the [Running the host](tutorial.md#running-the-host) section.